willstMSFT/microsoft-365-docs/microsoft-365/enterprise/manage-multitenant-org-settings.md

 1. "Failed to get all domain names for [tenant].
 This is an issue with how [tenant] has their primary domain name configured."

    1. This error typically requires the partner [tenant] to manage the status of their default domain here: [https://admin.microsoft.com/#/Domains](https://admin.microsoft.com/#/Domains).
-Additional details regarding domain troubleshooting can be found here: [Manage domains ](/microsoft-365/admin/get-help-with-domains/find-and-fix-issues?view=o365-worldwide)
+Additional details regarding domain troubleshooting can be found here: [Manage domains ](/microsoft-365/admin/get-help-with-domains/find-and-fix-issues)

 1. "Failed to create a new organization relationship with [tenant].
 This could be due to a duplicate organization relationship."

    1. Review existing organization relationships in [Exchange Online](https://admin.exchange.microsoft.com/#/organizationsharing) to see if one already exists with this tenant.
-If organization relationship already exists with [tenant], review settings to ensure it is setup as desired.
+If organization relationship already exists with [tenant], review settings to ensure it is set up as desired.

 ## Set up MTO user labels in Teams for tenants in your MTO